CREPIC21/businessRegistry/project_step_by_step.md

   - owner or admin can not publish reviews - needs to be fixed(at the moment owner can add review) - FIXED
   - admin can modify reviews only through API, not UI - DONE/FIXED
 - style PDF that is sent also add necessary information from the DB in the PDF - DONE
-- added QR code to PDF sent via email
+- added QR code to PDF sent via email - DONE
+- background image for cart page - DONE
+- - add different background image for the landing page on mobiles - text not visible with current image - DONE

 UPDATING THE APP ON SERVER BY USING PULL
 - git pull https://github.com/CREPIC21/businessregistry.git
 - once we pull the updates we have to restart pm2 and nginx
-  - IMPORTANT - run "npm install" for all new modules installed on our local machine and pushed to GitHub, otherwise the website will not work
-    - nginx will return 504 Bad Gateway
+  - IMPORTANT - run "npm install" for all new modules installed on our local repository and pushed to GitHub, otherwise the website will not work - nginx will return 504 Bad Gateway
     - commands for debugging:
       - pm2 logs
       - tail -f /var/log/nginx/error.log